jhpyle/docassemble/_docs/functions.md

 Note that these links will only work for the current user, whose access credentials are stored in a cookie in his or her browser.
-It is possible for actions on the interview to be run by a "third party."
+It is possible for actions in the interview to be run by a "third party."
 For information on how to do this, see [`interview_url_action()`] and [scheduled tasks].